 There’s also an important numerical difference.
-In the US, commas are used as thousand separators and periods as decimal separators.
+In the UK, we use commas as thousand separators and full stops as decimal separators.
 But in France, they use spaces as thousand separators and commas as decimal separators – and the currency sign goes at the end of prices.

-If you’re launching an eCommerce shop, this is a crucial distinction to get right.
+If you’re launching an e-commerce shop, this is a crucial distinction to bear in mind.

-Finally, you’ll also need to localize phone numbers.
+Lastly, you’ll also need to localize phone numbers.
 In France, they are written in sets of two digits.
-So your phone number should look like this: 01 23 45 67 89.
+So your phone number should look like: 01 23 45 67 89.

 There’s often more than one translation for French product names.
-So for the purposes of French SEO, it’s important to use the search term your shoppers are looking for.
-Keyword research will be vital here to make an informed decision.
+So for the purposes of French SEO, it’s important to use the term your shoppers are looking for.
+Keyword research will be key here, to make an informed decision.

 93% of French people overwhelmingly prefer French websites.
-And 43% of French people search in French.
-So if you want your French site to impact your audience, you need to localize it – and at a high standard.
-Mistakes or literal translations will make you look amateur and turn customers away.
+43% of French people carry out their searches in French.
+So if you want your French site to make an impact with your audience, you need to localize it – to a high standard.
+Mistakes or literal translations will make you look amateur and put customers off.

-The challenge with French SEO is not technical, but linguistic.
-The steps are similar to the ones you’d take to optimize any second-language site.
-However, you will engage more customers with a keen sensitivity for the French language.
-Taking the time to get this right will ensure that your French SEO efforts are spot on.
+The challenge with French SEO is therefore not technical, but linguistic.
+Technically, the steps are similar to the ones you’d take to optimize any second language site.
+However, your customers will be won and lost by your sensitivity to the French language.
+Taking the time to get this right will make sure that your French SEO efforts are never in vain.